FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 ### Applying to Experiences

-Every experience needs its "foodgasm moment"—the peak scene that:
+Every experience needs its "foodgasm moment"-the peak scene that:
-- Is sensory (not just visual—all five senses)
+- Is sensory (not just visual-all five senses)
 - Creates a visceral response
 - Gets encoded deeply
 - Can be triggered later